ibrahim-02/Covid19-Data-Analysis-using-SQL/README.md

-To create a comprehensive README file for your project based on the uploaded SQL file, I will extract relevant details from the file.
-Let me first check the contents of the SQL file.

-Based on the extracted content from your SQL file, it appears that your project involves queries and analysis related to COVID-19 data.
-Here's a draft README for your GitHub repository:

----

 # COVID-19 Data Analysis Using SQL

 This project involves analyzing COVID-19 data using SQL queries to extract insights about cases, deaths, population impact, and more.
 The dataset used in the analysis comes from a database named `portfolioproject..CovidDeaths`.
 The queries cover various aspects of the data, such as calculating death percentages and identifying trends.